tomasmark79/MWImGuiStarter/README.md

 ## Overview

-MyImGuiStarter is using
+MWImGuiStarter is using
 **[MarkWareVCMake](https://github.com/tomasmark79/MarkWareVCMake)** project template.

+## To Do

+ - create Conan package recipe from library target

 ## Implemented classes

- - switchable by preprocessor
+ - switchable by preprocessor [GLFW_ELSE_SDL2]

 CGuiGlfwGl3 - GLFW with OpenGL3
 CGuiSdl2Gl3 - SDL2 with OpenGL3